****DUE TO CORONAVIRUS (COVID19)

 tools to learn and use good co-parenting skills.

-Free of charge - Orientation is open to the public at no cost and we encourage the lawyers to attend at least once to see what information is presented.
+Free of charge/Open to the Public - Orientation is open to the public at no cost and we encourage the lawyers to attend at least once to see what information is presented.

 Required for all FCS clients - Orientation is required for all parties using any services through Family Court Services.

-Every Wednesday at 8:45 a.m. - Orientation is every Wednesday except for the Wednesday prior to Thanksgiving and the week of Christmas, begins at 8:45 a.m. sharp and lasts until approximately 11 a.m.
-Late arrivals may be turned away.
+Every Wednesday at 8:45 a.m. - Orientation is every Wednesday except for the Wednesday prior to Thanksgiving and the week of Christmas, begins at 8:45 a.m. and lasts until approximately 11 a.m.

 Family Law Center Courthouse - Orientation is held in the Family Law Center Assembly Room 200 E. Weatherford St., 2nd floor, Fort Worth TX 76196.